Counseling

 Me Too, AU

-This support group is open to students who self-identify as female and are survivors/victims of sexual violence or sexual violations during high school or college.
-Discussions during group may center around learning coping strategies for triggers, processing related emotions, exploring available resources and supports, and ways to move forward in healing.
-The goal of this support group is to create a safe space in which victims/survivors can receive trauma-informed support, experience hope and connection among peers, explore and recognize resilience, and reclaim their power.
+This support group is open to students who have experienced sexual trauma or violations during high school or college.
+Group discussions may focus on coping strategies for triggers, processing emotions, exploring available resources, and identifying paths toward healing.
+The goal is to create a safe and supportive space where participants can connect with peers, experience hope, recognize resilience, and reclaim a sense of personal empowerment.
+A screening appointment with Dr. Carlie McGourty is required.

 Anxiety Toolbox Online Workshop